 Often, important time is lost from when an individual first knows their company or business is under threat and facing a bank debt claim (from direct Director’s Personal Guarantees or Bank Mortgages, second charges on property and other security ‘supporting’ their Director’s Personal Guarantees) to actual cessation of trading and company insolvency.

 That period can be critical because information and evidence not obtained and collected during that period may well determine if you have a successful banking claim.
 Information you require may also be lost or hidden the longer you wait.

-So, if you are facing company failure now - talk to IBAS - so that your claim may be properly protected and also documented - we will show and guide in you how to do that.
+If you are facing company failure now - talk to IBAS - so that your claim may be properly protected and also documented.

 Treasury Committee publishes RBS-GRG report